k-samuel/faceted-search/README.md

     // RangeFilter example for numeric property ranges (min - max) new RangeFilter('size', ['min'=>36, 'max'=>40])
 ];
-// find records using filters
+// Find records using filters.
+Note, it doesn't guarantee sorted result
 $records = $search->find($filters);
 // Now we have filtered list of record identifiers.
 // Find records in your storage and send results into client application.